 "That brake fluid has been making my celly hella cranky.
 Wouldn't be surprised if he went dancing on the blacktop."
 Say what?
 The secret language of prisoners isn't really common knowledge for those who haven't been thrown in the slammer.
-If you're a fish (someone newly incarcerated), you better learn quickly so as to avoid a major dispute.
+If you're a fish (someone newly incarcerated), you'd better learn quickly so as to avoid a major dispute.

 What do prison slang words mean?
 Here's a handy guide in case you ever find yourself facing the long arm of the law.